Asset Tokenization

 On-Chain Private Credit: Higher Yield, Higher Risk

-While tokenized Treasuries get headlines, on-chain private credit may represent a more transformative application of tokenization in lending.
+While tokenized Treasuries get headlines, on-chain private credit may represent a more transformative application.
 These platforms connect DeFi liquidity providers with real-world borrowers — typically fintech companies, emerging market lenders, or trade finance operators.

 Maple Finance